BerkeleyHCI/PolymorphicBlocks/getting-started.md

 self.connect(self.mcu.gpio.request('led'), self.led.signal)
 ```

-> Microcontroller GPIOs (and other IOs like SPI and UART) are port arrays, which are dynamically sized.
+> Microcontroller GPIOs (and other IOs like SPI and UART) are _port arrays_, which are dynamically sized.
 > Here, we `request(...)` a new GPIO from the GPIO port array, then connect it to the LED.
 > `request(...)` takes an optional name parameter, the meaning of which depends on the block.
 > For microcontrollers, this name can be used later to manually assign pins to simplify layout.
 >
-> Port arrays behave differently when viewed externally (as we're going here) and internally (for library builders).
+> Port arrays behave differently when viewed externally (as we're doing here) and internally (for library builders).
 > Internal usage of port arrays will be covered later in the library building section.

-> Port array requests are a recent feature and are currently not supported with graphical operations in the IDE.
+> Port arrays are a recent feature and are not supported yet with graphical operations in the IDE.
-> This can only be done by writing textual HDL, for now.
+> This can only be done by writing textual HDL... for now.

 Recompiling in the IDE yields this block diagram:
 ![Fully connected block diagram](docs/ide/ide_blinky_connect.png)